mrlesmithjr/everythingshouldbevirtual.github.io/_pages/about.md

 valuable content for others to consume easily and also learn from.

 > DISCLAIMER: The information and views on this site are strictly my own and in
 > no way represent the views of my workplace.
-I am solely responsible for all
-> information posted to this site.
+I am solely responsible for all information posted on this site.